Chess67 vs ChessRegister

 Next event

-A registration tool gives you a fresh empty form per event.
-Chess67 keeps players and families as accounts — returning players register in a few taps, parents manage all their kids from one login, and you can message the whole list about the next event instead of rebuilding it.
+Chess67 keeps players and families as accounts — returning players register in a few taps, parents manage all their kids from one login, and you can message the audience about the next event.
+That persistent family and member layer is the difference, not whether ChessRegister can produce a usable pairing-program file; it can.

 What each one looks like